Work Here?

 2006

 Classy.org provides online fundraising software specifically designed for nonprofit organizations.
 Its platform enables nonprofits to create customized and branded fundraising pages quickly, allowing them to engage supporters and manage donations effectively.
 Classy serves a wide range of clients, including major nonprofits like The Salvation Army and Heifer International, and offers advanced security measures to protect donor data.
 The platform supports international fundraising by accommodating 130 different currencies, making it accessible for organizations aiming to reach a global audience.
 Classy operates on a subscription-based model with various pricing plans, allowing nonprofits to start for free and upgrade as needed.
-Revenue is generated through subscription fees and transaction fees on donations processed.
-The goal of Classy is to help nonprofits maximize their fundraising potential while providing them with the tools and resources necessary for effective donor management.
+This flexibility caters to both small and large organizations, helping them maximize their fundraising potential while generating revenue through subscription and transaction fees.

 Help us improve and share your feedback!
 Did you find this helpful?